+ECONOMIC DEVELOPMENT

 Community and economic development strategies involve a complex set of factors that all must be addressed to grow and sustain a local economy at a viable pace and scale.
 In some countries, bicycle tourism might be a singular strategy to catalyze and support growth.
 In other communities, local assets or pri-orities may not place such an exclusive focus on bicycle tourism.
 For these communities, framing bicycle tourism as a component of larger community and economic development strategy, might result in a better fit for regions.

 It is important to be ensured that a new sustainable ecofriendly tourism sector could be developed in the region.
 There is a substantial interest of the tourism development impact on travel routes to and from destinations.

 However, the ever increasing requirement to mitigate climate change, currently is being ranked as the major challenge for the tourism sector and has to be factored in a measurable way across all facets of tourism development.
-There is a clearly need to develop new low-impact, low-carbon products for sustainable tourism in Europe in order to encourage existing and new markets to switch from resource-intensive and polluting forms of tourism.
-Given the importance of Europe as a generating region and one where intra-regional tourism arrivals remain high, the potential of the market for such new products is considerable.
-For rural communities hoping to capture revenues from bicy-cle tourism activity, knowing what type of cyclist serves a community or hopes to serve, focuses on improvement and marketing plans.
-Cycle tourism currently has a very significant advantage over other tourism activities, in contributing to climate change caused by the use of accommodation, transportation to the destination and local activities.
-Impacts on nature and landscape can be minimized and are likely to be less than for most other forms of tourism, as cycle infrastructure requires small-scale investments.
-Large-scale investments will probably prevent cyclists, given the importance they attach to rest, solitude, nature and the landscape.
+There is a clearly need to develop new lowimpact, low-carbon products for sustainable tourism in Europe in order to encourage existing and new markets to switch from resourceintensive and polluting forms of tourism.

+A key factor is that regional economy could gain additional tourism in areas where economic development has been based for decades to the domestic tourism, public sector and agricultursl activities.

+FISCAL POLICIES

-The cycle tourism market is mainly domestic and primarily for independent travel.
-However, the range of cycle holidays available indicates Actions like decreasing VAT on bikes and related accessories and changing the legislation on safety equipment, could give motivations for cycle use.
+Actions like decreasing VAT on bikes and related accessories and changing the legislation on safety equipment, could give motivations for cycle use.